sk2282/ECE3400_Team8/ethics.md

 * Robot Caregivers
 * Requiring people to be caregivers

-#### For each of the most promising alternatives, determine the benefits and costs to all stake holders.
+#### Benefits and Costs to Stake Holders
 ##### Requiring People to Become Caregivers
 ###### Possible Outcomes
-People who are unhappy in their jobs do not perform as well and can experience personal consequences (https://www.forbes.com/sites/ashleystahl/2016/03/03/hate-your-job-heres-what-its-costing-you/#3a72d4396630)
+People who are unhappy in their jobs do not perform as well and can experience personal consequences [Source](https://www.forbes.com/sites/ashleystahl/2016/03/03/hate-your-job-heres-what-its-costing-you/#3a72d4396630)
 Due to this, the elderly won’t receive the quality of care they might need.

 ###### Short-term and Long-term Consequences